business

 Why It Matters for Your Business

-Knowing your break-even point tells you the minimum sales needed to survive, helping you set realistic targets and evaluate whether a new venture is viable.
+Knowing your break-even point tells you the minimum sales needed to survive, helping you set realistic targets, evaluate whether a new product or location is viable, and understand exactly how much a price cut or cost increase will hurt.

 Practical Tips